SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/cv.md

 ## Work Experience

-### 2018 - 2019 Science Teacher
+#### 2018 - 2019 Science Teacher

-> I was interested in a teaching career, so I decided to do a Postgraduate course in Secondary Science teaching.
-My degree was cut 7 weeks short due to circumstances out of my control.
-The experience taught me up-to-date theories on learning and teaching, which has given me insight into how I learn new skills.
+> Teaching between 10 - 16 hours of Biology/Physics/Chemistry at GCSE and A-level.
+While not strictly related to coding, the experience taught me:

+*   Effective organization and note-keeping.
+I ended the year with robust Trello boards seamlessly integrated to my Calendar and to-do list apps.
+This has made my life orders of magnitudes less stressful since.

+*   Modern educational theories and techniques.
+This has given me insight into my own learning, changing the way I tackle new projects and programming languages.

+*   So many more **PowerPoint** tricks I never wanted to know.

 ### 2015 - 2018 Eurofins Digital Testing (formerly Digital TV Labs)